 Their stellar 2017 album, Drinking Water, gives us “17hr Trip.”
 Dig the rapid bass propuslion, and old-school Afrobeat groove, potent percussion & horny horns comin’ at ya.
 It’s a super funky Afrobeat jam that will make you wanna get up and dance!
 They make me want to book a trip ASAP to Australia to hang out hearing the bands of the Melbourne funky world music scene.

 You Need To Keep The Groove On The Move

-Listen to their tune “Street Market” here.
+Listen to their tune “2 Much Effort” here.
 It captures the essence of the band’s worldly, Funk groove.
 Its soaring horns, powerful percussion, fast drum & bass, and wild wah-wah meld the best of 1970s American car chase Funk, as well as showing off Latin & African Funk influences.
 Hear more about the band from David Nesselhauf, bass player of Diazpora, speaking on Calamity Jade’s Funk Shui show on Radiopopolare.